 Advisors: Jim Schlender and Dr. Odawa White

-The Lac Courte Oreilles Ojibwa Community College Student Senate represents the interests of the students of LCOOCC by authorizing and passing legislation to improve student life and the overall quality of the institution.
+The Lac Courte Oreilles Ojibwe College Student Senate represents the interests of the students of LCOOC by authorizing and passing legislation to improve student life and the overall quality of the institution.
 The Senate confers with and advises faculty, staff and administration as well as the state and federal government.
 The Student Senate plans events throughout the year, oversees the approval of all new student organizations, and appoints students to serve on committees.

 Advisors: Mary Revoy Lopez and Steven Fritz

-The mission of the Lac Courte Oreilles Ojibwa Community College Art Club is to expose the students to the endless possibilities to the creative arts.
-The students create, sustain, and build team confidence within themselves as well as the LCOOCC and surrounding community.
+The mission of the Lac Courte Oreilles Ojibwe College Art Club is to expose the students to the endless possibilities to the creative arts.
+The students create, sustain, and build team confidence within themselves as well as the LCOOC and surrounding community.

 Advisor: Jimmy White

-Student Ambassadors are current students who act as a link between Lac Courte Oreilles Ojibwa Community College and the outside community.
+Student Ambassadors are current students who act as a link between Lac Courte Oreilles Ojibwe College and the outside community.
 They use their own experiences to give people interested in college life an idea of what it is like to be a student.
-Student Ambassadors play a vital support role to LCOOCC’s prospective students such as:
+Student Ambassadors play a vital support role to LCOOC’s prospective students such as:

 Leading campus tours and organizing fun interactive activities